Use the Data!

 - To respond to the desire to examine within-Fresno variation in outcomes, we provide tract-level data related to some of the Mobility Metrics.
 In most cases, the exact metric was not available at the tract level, and we were able to identify a related metric available at the tract level.
 In such cases, we report the related metric and explain the difference in the variable definitions in the notes and references.

 - Urban’s Upward Mobility Framework is oriented around five pillars.
-DRIVE’s portfolio includes three buckets: Economic Development, Human Development, and Neighborhood Development.
+DRIVE’s portfolio includes three buckets: Prosperity, People, and Place.
 Consequently, this dashboard shows the predictors and metrics organized by those buckets.

 - The Mobility Metrics do not include state-wide estimates.
 All state-wide estimates were calculated specifically for this project.
 See below for more details.